top of page

 Enhanced competency and safety through regular training updates

 Regular refreshers keep workers aligned with Australian requirements and current industry practice.
-The Working at Heights Association encourages refreshers about every two years, which aligns with guidance in AS/NZS 1891.4 and with how RTOs map practical skills to RIIWHS204E Work safely at heights.
-Updates ensure crews remain competent in anchor selection, energy absorbers, rescue methods, and new equipment types, all critical under Western Australia’s Work Health and Safety Act 2020 and General Regulations.
+The Working at Heights Association recommends refreshers every 2 years, which aligns with guidance in AS/NZS 1891.4 and with how RTOs map practical skills to RIIWHS204E Work safely at heights.
+Updates ensure crews remain competent in anchor selection, energy absorbers, rescue methods, and new equipment types, all of which are critical under Western Australia's Work Health and Safety Act 2020 and General Regulations.
 As Jobs and Skills Councils update the RII training package, RTOs like Safety Heights and Rescue Training integrate revised performance criteria and assessment conditions so learners can demonstrate competence, not just recall content.
-When clients ask how long is working at heights valid for, we emphasise that statements of attainment do not legally expire, but competence degrades without practice, and a 24-month refresher cycle is a defensible, risk-based benchmark.
+When clients ask how long a working at heights statement of attainment is valid for, we emphasise that statements of attainment do not legally expire, but competence degrades without practice.
+A 24-month refresher cycle is a defensible, risk-based benchmark.

 Cost-benefit analysis of staying compliant with updated training

 The business case is compelling.
-International evidence shows that standardised, refreshed training reduces incidents; one study reported a 19 percent drop in fall-from-height injuries after mandatory training was introduced, translating into fewer lost-time injuries and lives saved IWH study summary.
-In Western Australia, fewer falls mean lower workers compensation costs, less disruption to critical-path activities, and improved subcontractor performance ratings.
+International evidence shows that standardised, refreshed training reduces incidents; one study reported a 19 per cent drop in fall-from-height injuries after mandatory training was introduced, resulting in fewer lost-time injuries and lives saved, according to an IWH study summary.
+In Western Australia, fewer falls mean lower workers' compensation costs, less disruption to critical-path activities, and improved subcontractor performance ratings.
 Maintaining a two-year refresher interval, documented in a training matrix with copies of statements of attainment and toolbox attendance, also supports due diligence if WorkSafe WA requests evidence.
 Distinguish refresher cycles for working at heights from High Risk Work Licences, which have a five-year renewal, to avoid unnecessary retraining or non-compliance.
 Building drills for self and assisted rescue into annual site exercises compounds the benefit by compressing response times when minutes matter.

 Testimonial: outcomes from Safety Heights and Rescue Training participants

 Participants consistently report measurable improvements.
 A Perth-based supervisor said that after the refresher, his crew adopted a new pre-use inspection checklist aligned to AS/NZS 1891, which caught two out-of-service lanyards before a shutdown.
-An electrician noted greater confidence performing edge protection assessments and choosing compliant anchors, reducing permit delays on a WA mine site.
-A safety advisor shared that post-course rescue practice cut their simulated suspension-intolerance response from nine minutes to under five.
-These gains reflect the practical, scenario-based delivery model and rigorous RTO assessment validation, helping teams stay audit-ready and incident-resilient as 2026 changes elevate expectations.
+An electrician demonstrated greater confidence in performing edge-protection assessments and selecting compliant anchors, thereby reducing permit delays at a WA mine site.
+A safety advisor shared that post-course rescue practice reduced their simulated suspension-intolerance response time from 9 minutes to under 5 minutes.
+These gains reflect the practical, scenario-based delivery model and the rigorous validation of RTO assessments, helping teams stay audit-ready and incident-resilient as 2026 changes elevate expectations.

 Conclusion and Action Points